Chingford and Woodford Green (UK Parliament constituency)

 Chingford and Woodford Green is a constituency in North East London represented in the House of Commons of the UK Parliament by Sir Iain Duncan Smith of the Conservative Party since its creation in 1997.

 Constituency profile

-The seat covers the outer London commuter suburbs of Chingford, Highams Park and Woodford with high levels of owner-occupier housing, along with part of the Epping Forest.
-Once safely Conservative, the seat is now marginal with Labour due to young families and ethnic minority voters moving into the constituency.
+The seat covers the outer London commuter suburbs of Chingford, Highams Park and Woodford, with high levels of owner-occupier housing, along with part of Epping Forest.
+Once safely Conservative, the seat is now marginal, with Labour in close contention, due to young families and ethnic minority voters moving into the constituency.

 Boundaries

-The London Borough of Waltham Forest wards of Chingford Green, Endlebury, Hale End and Highams Park, Hatch Lane, Larkswood, Valley, as well as the London Borough of Redbridge wards of Church End and Monkhams have been selected to form the seat since inception.
+1997–2024: The London Borough of Waltham Forest wards of Chingford Green, Endlebury, Hale End and Highams Park, Hatch Lane, Larkswood, Valley, and the London Borough of Redbridge wards of Church End and Monkhams.

-Out of 24 council seats that make up Chingford and Woodford Green the Conservatives hold 18 and Labour hold 5.

-The boundaries of Chingford and Woodford Green take in a large slice of the London Borough of Waltham Forest.
-The constituency includes Chingford in the north bordering Enfield down through Highams Park and Hatch Lane into Woodford Green & South Woodford and also takes in a part of the London Borough of Redbridge.